Nurse Lucy Letby found guilty of killing seven babies and attempting to murder six more

-Nurse Lucy Letby has been found guilty of killing seven babies and attempting to murder six more during her time working on a ward.
+The prison sentence for Lucy Letby has been confirmed today after she was found guilty of killing seven babies and attempting to murder six more during her time working on a neo-natal ward.

-Letby has been on trial as she denied killing seven babies and attempting to kill more between June 2015 and June 2016 at the Countess of Chester hospital.
+Letby had been on trial as she denied killing seven babies and attempting to kill more between June 2015 and June 2016 at the Countess of Chester hospital.

+He also said: “The impact of your crimes have been immense.
+Life-long harm has been caused, all in horrific circumstances.
+Loving parents have been robbed of their cherished children and others have t live with the physical and mental consequences of your actions.”

+Delivering the sentence, Judge Goss said: “You are now 33 and were over 21 when you committed the offences.
+You should spend the rest of your life in prison.
+Lucy Letby, on each of the seven offences of murder and the offences of attempted murder I sentence you to imprisonment for life.
+Because of the seriousness of the offences is exceptionally high, I direct that the early release provisions do not apply.
+The order of the court is a whole life order on each and every offence.
+You will spend the rest of your life in prison.”

 Letby was found guilty of attempting to murder six other babies at the hospital.
-The methods included deliberately injecting them with air, overfeeding them and poisoning them with insulin, the BBC reports.
+The methods included deliberately injecting them with air, overfeeding them and poisoning them with insulin, the BBC reported last week.
 However, the jury was unable to reach a verdict on three other babies.

 She faced 22 charges in total.